KungFur1/OmegaPoint-implementation/app/users/README.md

 ### `logreg.py`

 Contains the logic for user registration and login.
-It uses functions from `db.py` to interact with the database and performs necessary checks before registering or logging in a user.

 ### `check.py`